I use my home for my business. Am I allowed to take a deduction for that?

 Regular and exclusive use

 Whichever calculation method you choose, you must use a part of your home regularly and exclusively for business purposes.
+This rule is not flexible.
 The part of your home used for business must also be:

 Your principal place of business or ...